The Bachelorette (American TV series) season 14: Garrett Yrigoyen Instagram likes

-The show came under fire when it was revealed that Garrett Yrigoyen, who was the recipient of the "First Impression" rose and the eventual winner, had liked offensive posts on Instagram that mocked the transgender community, immigrants, and politically liberal women, along with one post that referred to David Hogg, a survivor of the Stoneman Douglas High School shooting, as a crisis actor.
-Yrigoyen later apologized on Instagram for the hurt and offense that liking the posts may have caused and stated that he will be more mindful of what he likes in the future as those likes "were not a true reflection of [him] or [his morals]".
+The show came under fire when it was revealed that Garrett Yrigoyen, who was the recipient of the "First Impression" rose and the eventual winner, had liked various controversial Instagram posts.
+He later apologized and stated that he will be more mindful of what he likes in the future as those likes "were not a true reflection of [him] or [his morals]".

 Lincoln Adim sexual misconduct charges

 On June 13, 2018, the show came under more fire for allowing contestant Lincoln Adim to participate in the show after he had been charged with groping and assaulting a woman on a harbor cruise ship on May 30, 2016.
 Adim was convicted of this crime after he finished filming and one week before the season premiered.
-Adim will be registered as a sex-offender.
+Adim will be registered as a sex offender.
 Warner Bros., who produces the show, claim that Adim lied about facing sexual misconduct charges and that they use a third-party company to conduct background checks, claiming:

 Colton Underwood drama

 In January 2018, before being cast for The Bachelorette, Underwood had a brief relationship with The Bachelor season 22 contestant, Tia Booth.
 Kufrin was made aware of the relationship early in the season, but after Underwood received a hometown date, Booth came back and told Kufrin that she still had feelings for him.
 Underwood was then eliminated.

 During Underwood's hometown date, he revealed to Kufrin that she was the first girl he has brought home to meet his family.
 This was later proven to be untrue as fans of the show found old pictures of Underwood's ex-girlfriend, Aly Raisman, at his home with his family.

 After Underwood disclosed to Kufrin that he was a virgin, Wendy Williams commented on her show that she "[doesn't] trust people that have never had a drink, a smoke, and [she doesn't] trust people that have never had sex".
-Williams received criticism from some fans, saying she humiliated Underwood and that virgin-shaming was not okay.
-Underwood responded to Williams on Twitter by stating "Don’t trust a virgin, but you’ll trust your 3 baby daddies who cheat on you every weekend.
+Williams received criticism from some fans, saying she humiliated Underwood and that "virgin-shaming" was not okay.
+Underwood responded to Williams on Twitter by stating "Don't trust a virgin, but you'll trust your 3 baby daddies who cheat on you every weekend.
 Okay".
-The tweet was ill-received by some fans of The Bachelorette, believing it had racist and slut-shaming undertones.